the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

 );
 ~~~~~~~

-There are two problems: the code is verbose, and it has duplications.
+There are two problems: the code is verbose, and it has duplicates.
 Let's get rid of both problems by defining a custom `Story` type outside the component, at the top of *src/App.js*:

 {title="src/App.tsx",lang="javascript"}
 ~~~~~~~